Archive Best Children’s Books About Internet Safety

 Age Range: 3-6

 Although not a storybook, this list would’ve felt incomplete without this book.
-As the name suggests, Good Pictures Bad Pictures Jr. is a revision of a classic book by the same name, which attempts to teach younger children how to tell a good picture apart from a bad one, and what to do if they see a bad picture.
+As the name suggests, Good Pictures Bad Pictures Jr. is a revision of a classic book by the same name.
+The original book attempts to teach younger children how to tell a good picture apart from a bad one, and what to do if they see a bad picture.
 With this book, your child will learn to Turn, Run & Tell when exposed to explicit content.
 This book provides your child with their first shield facing pornography without being unnecessarily detailed, thus not jeopardizing their innocence.

-Good Pictures Bad Pictures Jr., along with its predecessor, was written by Kristen A. Jenson, who is also the founder of DefendYoungMinds.com, and has testified before the Washington State Senate against pornography and the public health crisis caused by it.
+Good Pictures Bad Pictures Jr., along with its predecessor, was written by Kristen A. Jenson.
+She is the founder of DefendYoungMinds.com.
+She has also testified before the Washington State Senate against pornography and the public health crisis caused by it.
 So, you know this is a person you can trust when it comes to protecting your child against sexually explicit content.

 6. Troll Stinks!